boneskull/core/README.md

 ##### Config.env(name)

 you may have a setting for each environment, and the Config makes it easy to set which environment it should use.
+This is a destructive function that alters your config instance depending on the name you pass in.

 You define your config file like this:

 ```js